waleko/algorithmd/README.md

 ## What is AlgorithmD

-AlgorithmD is a website built to share snippets of code.
+AlgorithmD is a website for sharing snippets of code.

-It is named after "Algorithm D" by Donald Knuth, that implements division of nonnegative integers ([read more](https://skanthak.homepage.t-online.de/division.html)).
+It is named after Donald Knuth's "Algorithm D", that implements division of nonnegative integers ([read more](https://skanthak.homepage.t-online.de/division.html)).

 You can see the [source code](https://algorithmd.wlko.me/view/fb792837-c2db-4f80-a002-d0b4801991df) of Algorithm D in AlgorithmD!

 ## Goals of this project
 The main goal of this project is educational, as countless other alternatives exist ([gist](https://gist.github.com), [pastebin](https://pastebin.com) and many others).
 While creating this website I got to familiarize myself with such technologies as Angular, Ktor, Google App Engine, Firebase Realtime Database, Auth0 and much more.

+## Linked repositories
+* Frontend: [waleko/algorithmd](https://github.com/waleko/algorithmd).
+Built with Angular.
+Hosted on Cloudflare Pages.
+* Backend: [waleko/algorithmd-uploader](https://github.com/waleko/algorithmd-uploader).
+Written in Kotlin using Ktor.
+Hosted on Google App Engine.

 ## Contacts
 Questions and suggestions are welcome!
 Email me [a.kovrigin0@gmail.com](mailto:a.kovrigin0@gmail.com) or telegram me [@waleko](https://t.me/waleko).

 ## License
 AlgorithmD is [Apache 2](./LICENSE) licensed.